heber1994/ledmatrix/README.md

 So far there are 2 sections for this project:

 1st section: Code written in C
-Objective: create code that interacts with the microcontroller, the shift registers and the LED Matrix.
+,Objective: create code that interacts with the microcontroller, the shift registers and the LED Matrix.
 Inputs: Text, words, header.h file pictures using a custom-made packing algorithm
 Outputs: scrolling text, words and pictures on the LED Matrix!
 Dependency: This code depends on the 2nd section of the project. without the 2nd section, all I could display is scrolling text messages on the LED Matrix.

 2nd section: Code written in C++
-Objective: Generate header.h files from low resolution pictures using a custom-made packing algorithm.
+,Objective: Generate header.h files from low resolution pictures using a custom-made packing algorithm.
 Inputs: Pictures in .bmp file format, maximum width is 24, height has no limit, although I would not exceed 40 or 50 pixels in height (you can perform exploratory tests on this software and see what happens!)
 Outputs: header.h files
 Dependency: This code depends on pictures saved as bmp files.
 Without any bmp images, the pictures would not be generated!